© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stonesfield Roman villa is a scheduled monument protected by Historic England under reference 1006366.
 View the official record →

-Stonesfield Roman villa is a substantial Romano-British settlement located in Oxfordshire that dates principally to the second and third centuries AD.
+Stonesfield Roman villa is a substantial Romano-British residential and agricultural establishment located in Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006366.

 Stonesfield Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006366.